johnmartinsson/bioacoustics-task/README.md

 ![Dog reference labels](examples/dog_reference_labels.png)

+An audio and annotation example is provided in 'examples/dog_soundscape_15.txt', and 'examples/dog_soundscape_15.wav'.

 ## Baby cry dataset

 ![Baby reference labels](examples/baby_reference_labels.png)

+An audio and annotation example is provided in 'examples/baby_soundscape_15.txt', and 'examples/baby_soundscape_15.wav'.

 # Data
 The three datasets have been generated using Scaper.